Create a PDF File with Blazor Tutorial

 2. What is Blazor?

-Blazor is an experimental web application framework that makes it feasible to create client-side web applications in C# and HTML using Web Assembly.
+Blazor is a Web Application Framework that makes it feasible to create client-side Web Applications in C# and HTML using Web Assembly.

-Web Assembly apps are sent to the browser in a binary instruction format that is able to operate at close-to-native speed.
+Web Assembly apps are sent to the browser in a binary instruction format that can operate at close-to-native speed.
 This has created new potential for languages like C# to run inside the browser.

 Creating a New Project in Visual Studio